securityfirst/tent-content/contents_en/operations/arrests/beginner/if-you-are-arrested.md

 *	Prepare for a long wait;

-* Calmly request anything you are entitled to (e.g. a phone call, a lawyer, or a toilet visit).
+* Calmly request anything you are entitled to (e.g. a phone call, a lawyer, or a toilet visit);

+* You may be searched or subject to a medical exam;

 *	You may be threatened, assaulted, cuffed, confined, or deprived of sleep, food, or water.

-_Raise abuse or issues with your treatment immediately, with the authorities who made the arrest, your team, and your legal support._
+_You should have regular access to water, especially women who are menstruating, going through menopause, or pregnant.
+Women should also have ready access to free sanitary towels or pads without having to ask for them.
+Raise abuse or issues with your treatment immediately with the authorities who made the arrest, your team, and your legal support._

 ## Don't confess